Basejump-AI/basejump-docs/about/roadmap.md

 Welcome to the Basejump AI roadmap!
 We share this roadmap so Users can see what we are working on and have coming down the pipeline soon.

-The considering section are items we are thinking about adding, to give your thoughts on what we should develop next, please go to our [Discord](https://discord.gg/fUucrZyP7D) and let us know!
+The considering section are items we are thinking about adding.
+To give your thoughts on what we should develop next, please go to our [Discord](https://discord.gg/fUucrZyP7D) and let us know!

 March 2025
 :